 # sar -P 2 2 3

 CoreFreq is a CPU performance monitoring software designed for 64-bits Processors w/ architectures Intel Atom, Core2, Nehalem, SandyBridge and superior, AMD Family.
 The CoreFreq provides a framework for retrieving CPU data with a high degree of precision.
-CoreFreq is made of three parts.
-A kernel module, a daemon, and a userland command line interface (CLI).
+The kernel module, daemon, and userland command-line interface (CLI) are the three parts of Corefreq.
 The kernel module will have full access to the host.
 It is its responsibility to gather the low-level data.
-Data are then collected by an userland daemon.
-The daemon must be run as root.
+The userland daemon collects the data.
+You should be root user to run the daemon.
 Finally, CoreFreq comes with a terminal interface to report data in a nice human-readable format.
 That CLI tool is an ordinary process and may be used by the end user.

 i) CoreFreq uses the low-level counter and hence you should first disable NMI watchdog through /etc/default/grub.
 Edit /etc/default/grub and add the 'nmi_watchdog=0' kernel command line argument and subsequently run update-grub.